awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ruby-development-environment.md

 ...
 ```

-Check the [supported platforms](concepts.platforms.md#concepts.platforms.ruby) page to find the latest version of Ruby available on a Beanstalk platform\.
+Check [Ruby](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.ruby) in the *AWS Elastic Beanstalk Platforms* document to find the latest version of Ruby available on an Elastic Beanstalk platform\.
 Install that version\.

 ```
 ~$ rvm install 2.5.1